CalebStandfield/the-rust-programming-language/README.md

  - Cargo.toml

 However, RustRover hates me and this folder setup, which is simply a folder containing many cargo crates, and will not allow me to push and pull from RustRover.
-I recommend using GitHub Desktop to push and pull this repository.
+I recommend using GitHub Desktop to push and pull this repository. - After reading more about workspaces in chapter 14.3 I realize I set this up as a cargo workspace.

 A note from me after getting to chapter 13: